Direct-Entry-Program-7-Playground/Simple.Text.Editor/README.md

 - **Redo** - Redo the last action or text edit
 - **Print** - Print the current text document
 - **🔎 Find and Replace** - Finds the specified text on the page, optionally replacing one or more occurrences with a new text value, RegExp enabled.
-- **Font size** - Change font size ranging from 10px font size to 36px font size.
+- **Font size** - Change font size, ranging from 10px font size to 36px font size.
 - Shortcut keys added
 - **Word Wrap** - Toggle the current word wrap mode.
 - **🤩 User Preferences** - Save user preferences